rrifafauzikomara/rrifafauzikomara/README.md

 <h1 align='center'>Assalamualaikum! 👋</h1>
-<p align='center'>I am a Software Engineer focused on Flutter💙 and Javascript💛. </p>

 Hai, I'm Rifa, a Mobile Developer which focuses on Flutter 💙 and Kotlin 💚.
 Currently working as a Mobile Programmer Senior Associate at Sinarmas MSIG Life.
 I have experienced in Android Development using Kotlin and get [Google Certified Associate Android Developer](https://www.credential.net/ad01ed34-0da3-40aa-b84d-3dadbdc8a6fe#gs.adehgc).
 I also have experienced in Flutter and often share my experiences about Flutter technology in several communities and campuses.